 Roster Named Requests identify Specialists already on the Roster in the project application.
 The host institution and the Specialist have been in contact and mutually agreeable project dates and goals are included in the project application.

 Open Requests do not identify a candidate in the project proposal.
-USIEF and CIES will assist with identifying an individual with suitable technical or professional experience that is approved by the host institution.
+USIEF and World Learning will assist with identifying an individual with suitable technical or professional experience that is approved by the host institution.

 Grants are limited.
-All selected applicants will be notified about the result by April 30, 2016.
+Selected applicants will be notified about the result by May 30, 2017.
 Preference will be given to institutes/university departments that have not hosted a Fulbright Specialist in the last three years.

 Processing of the selected applications typically takes 4-5 months.
 Please take this timeline into account when planning the start date of the project.